Rain Dogs

 Rain Dogs is the ninth studio album by American singer-songwriter Tom Waits, released in September 1985 on Island Records.
 A loose concept album about "the urban dispossessed" of New York City, Rain Dogs is generally considered the middle album of a trilogy that includes Swordfishtrombones and Franks Wild Years.

-The album, which includes appearances by guitarists Keith Richards and Marc Ribot, is noted for its broad spectrum of musical styles and genres, described by Arion Berger in a 2002 review in Rolling Stone as merging "outsider influences – socialist decadence by way of Kurt Weill, pre-rock integrity from old dirty blues, the elegiac melancholy of New Orleans funeral – into a singularly idiosyncratic American style."
+The album, which features guitarists Keith Richards and Marc Ribot, is noted for its broad spectrum of musical styles and genres, described by Arion Berger as merging "outsider influences – socialist decadence by way of Kurt Weill, pre-rock integrity from old dirty blues, the elegiac melancholy of New Orleans funeral brass – into a singularly idiosyncratic American style."

 The album peaked at number 29 on the UK charts and number 188 on the US Billboard Top 200.
+Rod Stewart had success with his cover of "Downtown Train", later included on some editions of his 1991 album Vagabond Heart.
 In 1989, it was ranked number 21 on the Rolling Stone list of the "100 greatest albums of the 1980s."
 In 2012, the album was ranked number 399 on the magazine's list of "The 500 Greatest Albums of All Time", and at number 357 in 2020.